arunagossai/PowerBI/README.md

 # PowerBI Projects
-These are finance examples using data that is confidential.
-The numbers are eliminated or altered, and there is no access to the original PBI file
+These are finance examples using data been distorted.
+The names/numbers have either been altered or erased in the dashoard picture.
+There is no access to the original PBI file